Urological surgeon and Director of Clinical Research in Urology at Alfred Health

 Supervisor of Master of Surgery and Bachelor of Medical Science research students

-Co-Founder of MRI PRO
+Co-Founder and CEO of MRI PRO

 Associate Professor Grummet believes that the best patient care can be delivered now and into the future by upholding the three pillars of surgery – clinical care, education and research – and that all three are best performed by the practising urological surgeon.

 Assoc Prof Jeremy Grummet is a urological surgeon with specific training and expertise in urological cancers.
 He performs MRI-targeted transperineal biopsy for maximal accuracy and minimal risk in prostate cancer diagnosis.